Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Results

 \subsection{Evaluation protocol}

 Our evaluation protocol is made of three types of anomaly detection challenges: object anomalies, fine-grained style anomalies, and face presentation attacks.
 First, to detect object anomalies we use general coarse object recognition datasets.
 The one-vs-all protocol is used, where we consider one class of a multi-classification dataset as the normal class.
 All the other classes are then considered as anomalous, and we can obtain a set of runs for each possible normal class.
+Thus, for a given run the training dataset is the normal class training data and the test dataset contains the original test data of the normal class and the anomalous classes.
 The final reported result is the mean of all runs.

 However, these datasets have become far from real anomaly detection applications and might not be enough to fully evaluate AD methods.
 Thus we include a second evaluation group where we try to detect style anomalies using fine-grained classification datasets.
 Fine-grained datasets have been introduced to tackle the recognition of classes, usually part of a same category, with slight differences.
 We use here the one-vs-all protocol as well.